Last Updated on

 If you’re one of those late-bloomers, don’t fret.
 As long as you’ve completed a B.S. or a B.A. degree, you are qualified to take the NMAT, a mandatory exam for all aspiring doctors in the Philippines (more on this later)

-However, in top schools like UST or PLM, applicants who didn’t take pre-med courses in college will be required by the admissions office to take extra units in subjects where they’re lacking like Biological Sciences, Chemistry, Physics, Mathematics, Social Sciences, Humanities, or Language and Communication.
+However, applicants who didn’t take pre-med courses in college often lack the required number of science units to be qualified and therefore will be required by the admissions office to take extra units in subjects like Biological Sciences, Chemistry, Physics as well as Mathematics, Social Sciences, Humanities, or Language and Communication.

 3. Take a gap year (optional).